 7. Have a panini for lunch

-8. Stroll over the Piazza Garibaldi
+8. Stroll over to the Piazza Garibaldi

-Located on a busy town square in the heart of the town of Parma, is a large palace called Piazza Garibaldi.
-It’s no wonder the piazza is named after Giuseppe Garibaldi as he was instrumental in the unification of Italy.
-On one side of this Parma sightseeing hotspot lies the Palazzo del Governatore and the rest of the square is surrounded by other classic buildings worth mentioning such as the Roman Catholic church of Saint Pietro and the Palazzo Fainardi building.
+On one side of this Parma sightseeing hotspot lies the Palazzo del Governatore, and the rest of the square is surrounded by other classic buildings worth mentioning, such as the Roman Catholic church of Saint Pietro and the Palazzo Fainardi building.

 Just behind the bronzed sculpture is the Governor’s Palace which was first created in the 13th – century.
 However, it needed restoration in the 1600s when the clock tower collapsed.

-Today, the building has a central yellow-plastered bell tower.
-The original bell dates back to the 1400s but was replaced in 1998.
-The Baroque-styled building has a niche that displays a statue of the Crowned Virgin Mary and above her are paintings of an astronomical clock.
+The Baroque-styled building has a niche that displays a statue of the Crowned Virgin Mary, and above her are paintings of an astronomical clock.
 The 17th-century sundial is pretty accurate in telling the time and date.

-9. Visit the Baptistry, the Duomo, and the Diocesan museum
+9. Visit the Baptistry, the Duomo, and the Diocesan Museum

 The Baptistery

-The 12th -century Baptistery is a mix of Romanesque and Gothic styles.
+The 12th-century Baptistery is a mix of Romanesque and Gothic styles.
 Its octagon shape and sparkling rose-colored marble was designed and built by Benedetto Antelami.

 The Battistero di Parma’s magnificent domed ceiling is covered with paintings of saints and angels.
-Besides the frescoes, the lower part holds sculptures showing the life of Christ, the months and seasons, and Zodiac signs.
+Besides the frescoes, the lower part holds sculptures showing the life of Christ, the months and seasons, and the Zodiac signs.

 The Baptistry is dedicated to the Blessed Virgin Mary.
-In the northern entrance of the Baptistery, you’ll meet sculptures of Archangels Raphael and Michael, and the Queen of Sheba.
+In the northern entrance of the Baptistery, you’ll meet sculptures of Archangels Raphael and Michael and the Queen of Sheba.

 The Duomo